 risk evaluation prediction: A process to determine whether a risk evaluation would likely be approved for a person who has an unsustained Central Registry finding that:

 - has not been released through an emergency release; and

 - would be eligible for a risk evaluation if sustained.

 router: The DFPS or HHSC staff member identified in each program and district to receive intake reports from Statewide Intake (SWI) staff.
 The router assesses the reports and assigns them to appropriate staff for investigation or other handling.

-sampling concern: A finding documented as a result of a random-sampling inspection of an agency foster home.
+sampling concern: A finding documented due to a random-sampling inspection of an agency foster home.
 A sampling concern is not a deficiency.
 See 4430 Random-Sampling Inspections of CPA Foster Homes.

-scanned document: Refers to a hard copy document that CCR staff scans and uploads to the CCR Digital Storage SharePoint site or an electronic document that CCR staff uploads to the CCR Digital Storage SharePoint site.
+scanned document: Refers to a hard copy document that CCR staff scans and uploads to CLASS Document Library (on or after Aug.
+6, 2023) or the CCR Digital Storage SharePoint site (before Aug.
+6, 2023) or an electronic document that CCR staff uploads to CLASS Document Library (on or after Aug.
+6, 2023) or to the CCR Digital Storage SharePoint site (before Aug.
+6, 2023).

 security roles: In CLASS, security permissions are grouped into roles based on an employee’s position and job assignment.

 serious deficiency: A deficiency or violation that results in a child’s death, serious injury or harm, or immediate risk of serious injury or harm to a child.